Secondary Headache Red Flags

 - Cause: CSF leak from dural tear — most commonly thoracic spine

-- CSF: low OP (<6 cm H2O) but normal in up to 30%; may have elevated protein/lymphocytic pleocytosis
+- CSF: OP may be low (<6 cm H2O) but is normal in up to ~50–60% of SIH; diagnosis should not be excluded by a normal OP.
+May have elevated protein/lymphocytic pleocytosis

 Diagnostic Findings